pshtif/Dash/Documentation/ExpressionParameters.md

 As mentioned in the general documentation Dash Animation System supports more complex parameter evaluation than basic parameters.

+There are basically 3 type of sources for parameters and these are Attributes (NodeFlowData) or Variables (Graph or Global) or a specific Reserved parameters mentioned.

 ### Nested property evaluation

 For example it supports nested property evaluation for a parameters as follows.